AlexndSio/AlexndSio/README.md

 ### Hi there 👋 I'm Alexandros Siope

-🔭 I’m currently working as a math teacher.<br>
+🔭 I’m currently working as a calibration engineer and a mathematics teacher.<br>
 🌱 I’m also doing deep reinforcement learning projects mainly focusing on the robotics industry.<br>
 🎯 Some of my learning goals feature machine vision, security systems and cryptography.<br>
 💬 Ask me about artificial intelligence, 3d pointclouds, mathematics, machine vision and machine learning.<br>